Economy of Egypt: Construction sector

-Major projects such as the Cairo Metro Lines 3 and 4, the two-line Cairo Monorail, and the high-speed rail network are reshaping national infrastructure.
-These initiatives are complemented by large-scale energy projects like the El Dabaa Nuclear Power Plant and various renewable energy developments.
+Flagship projects include the new capital of Egypt, launched in 2015, and New Alamein, a north coast city spanning 48,000 feddans, both part of Egypt's fourth-generation cities.
+Other major projects such as the Cairo Metro Lines 3 and 4, the two-line Cairo Monorail, and the high-speed rail network are reshaping national infrastructure, alongside large-scale energy projects like the El Dabaa Nuclear Power Plant.

-Flagship developments include the proposed new capital of Egypt, launched in 2015, and New Alamein, a north coast city spanning 48,000 feddans, both part of Egypt’s fourth-generation cities.

 Residential construction leads the market with a 37% share in 2024, supported by a young population and pro-housing policies.
 Industrial construction, meanwhile, is the fastest-growing segment, expected to grow 12% annually through 2029, driven by foreign investment and specialized industrial zones.

 Leading firms include Hassan Allam Construction, Dorra Holding, Arab Contractors, Orascom Construction, and SIAC Industrial Construction & Engineering.

 Services sector

 Banking

+A postcard depicting the building of the Crédit Foncier Égyptien, the oldest bank in Cairo, founded in 1880.

 The Central Bank of Egypt is the national reserve bank, regulating the financial market and the Egyptian pound.
-Egypt’s banking sector has undergone major reforms since the 1990s, resulting in a liberalized and modernized system aligned with international standards.
-By late 2024, total bank assets reached approximately 21 trillion Egyptian pounds (USD 420 billion), a significant rise from EGP 633 billion (USD 101 billion) in 2004.
+Egypt's banking sector has undergone major reforms since the 1990s, producing a more liberalized system closer to international standards.
+By late 2024, total bank assets reached approximately 21 trillion Egyptian pounds (US$420 billion), a significant rise from EGP 633 billion (US$101 billion) in 2004.

-Egypt’s banking system dates back to 1856, evolving through privatization, mergers, and foreign bank exits, such as Société Générale's 2012 sale of National Société Générale Bank to QNB Al Ahli.
+Egypt's banking system dates back to 1856, evolving through privatization, mergers, and foreign bank exits, such as Société Générale's 2012 sale of National Société Générale Bank to QNB Al Ahli.
 Despite private sector growth, state-owned commercial banks remain dominant.

 Financial inclusion has expanded, with 74.8% of Egyptians aged 15 and above using financial accounts, reaching 52 million users by 2024.
 Usage spans banks, Egypt Post, mobile wallets like Vodafone Cash and MobiCash, and prepaid cards like Meeza.
-Women’s financial inclusion grew 295% since 2016 thanks to policies and initiatives aimed at empowering women financially, reaching 68.8%, while youth participation rose 65% from 2020 to 2024, hitting 53.1%.
+Women's financial inclusion grew 295% since 2016 after policies aimed at bringing women into the financial system, reaching 68.8%, while youth participation rose 65% from 2020 to 2024, hitting 53.1%.

 The fintech sector has expanded 5.5-fold since 2020, with 177 startups ranking Egypt 10th among emerging markets.
-Growth, driven by digital payments, lending platforms, and B2B marketplaces, is bolstered by financial inclusion policies.
-With over 60% of the population under 30, youth adoption is high, though cybersecurity risks, regulatory gaps, and digital literacy disparities remain challenges.
+Growth, driven by digital payments, lending platforms, and B2B marketplaces, is supported by financial inclusion policies.
+With over 60% of the population under 30, youth adoption is high, though cybersecurity risks, regulatory gaps, and uneven digital literacy remain problems.